ConfettiFX/The-Forge/README.md

 <img src="Screenshots/The Forge - Colour Black Landscape.png" width="108" height="46" />

 The Forge Framework (TM) is a cross-platform programming framework supporting the following platforms:
-- Windows 10/11
-    * with DirectX 12
+- Windows 10/11 with DirectX 12 / DXR
-    * with DXR
-    * DirectX 11 fallback for older Windows platforms
-* Steam Deck
-    * with Vulkan 1.1
-    * with VK_KHR_ray_query Ray Tracing API
+- Steam Deck with Vulkan 1.1 with VK_KHR_ray_query Ray Tracing API
-- Android Pie or higher
-  * with Vulkan 1.1
+- Android Pie or higher with Vulkan 1.1
-* Apple
+- Apple
     * iOS 14.1 / 17.0
     * iPad OS 14.1 / 17.0
     * macOS 11.0 / 14.0, with Intel and Apple silicon support